Κείμενο Theodora Sutcliffe

-Since first appearing on the cover of Vogue in 1997, the Croyden stunner has been on it 28 times since, as well as having campaigns with Gucci, Versace, Calvin Klein, Chanel, Dior and Burberry - just to mention a few.
+Since first appearing on the cover of British Vogue in 1993, Kate Moss has been on it over 30 times since, as well as having campaigns with Gucci, Versace, Calvin Klein, Chanel, Dior and Burberry - just to mention a few.

 Ivan IV 'The Terrible' crowned himself 1st Tzar of Moscow this very day back in 1547.
 He is said to have started life mad and got madder and madder as the years went on, though it's not surprising, as he was imprisoned in a dungeon by his mother for most of his early life.